1

 Sightseeing

-At a distance of 2.5 km from Kumbakonam Railway Station, Adi Kumbeswarar Temple is a famous Hindu temple located in the center of Kumbakonam in Tamil Nadu.
-This temple is considered to be the 26th Paadal Petra Sthalam in the Chola kingdom that spread south of the River Cauvery, and among the must include places in Kumbakonam tour packages
+At a distance of 2.5 Km from Kumbakonam Railway Station, Adi Kumbeswarar Temple, also known as Thirukudamooku, is a famous Hindu temple located in the center of Kumbakonam in Tamil Nadu.
+Dedicated to Lord Shiva, it is one of the prominent temple in Tamil Nadu, and among the must include places in

 Duration of visit: 1 Hour